louiejtaylor/hisss/README.md

 Conda is great for managing dependencies and environments without requiring any admin privileges.

+## Configuration

+Hisss can run on both local and remote fastqs that are either paired or unpaired.
+The options in `config_template.yml` should be self-explanatory--just replace the placeholders with the info on your samples.

+We include two utilites to simplify adding samples to your config file.
+If you're running on local samples, use `list_samples.py`.
+Let's say your fastqs are paired, located in `/project/fastq/`, and are named like "Sample_[sample_name]_R[pair].fastq":

+    ./scripts/list_samples.py -pattern "Sample_{sample}_R{rp}.fastq" /project/fastq/ >> my_config.yml

+This will append nicely formatted sample names to `my_config.yml`.
+If you're using SRA data, grabbing all the samples from a study is ass simple as passing the project identifier (SRP#) to `list_SRA.py` like so:
+    ./scripts/list_SRA.py SRP####### >> my_config.yml

+Running on arbitrary remote data is also supported (given data URLs), but this is about to be revamped to make it much easier to specify external URLs (so stay tuned!).
+By default, to keep the footprint small, we don't save most of the output (including downloaded fastqs) but if you'd like to keep them just remove the `temp()` from the rule definition.

 ## Running

-To run, all you need is a config file to point Snakemake to your data and targets (see `test_data/test_config.yml` for an example), then run the following in the viruSnake root dir:
+To run, simply execute the following in the hisss root dir:

-    snakemake -p --configfile [your_config.yml] all
+    snakemake -p --configfile [path/to/my_config.yml] all

-For an example, you can run the dummy data (which should complete very quickly):
+As an example, you can run the dummy data (which should complete very quickly):

     snakemake -p --configfile test_data/test_config.yml all